-After the ignition has been switched on, the warning lamp 4 on the instrument panel lights up 1) if the driver has not fastened his/her seat belt.
-An audible warning is heard if the vehicle is driven at more than 30 km/h (19 mph).
+After the ignition has been switched on, the control lamp \clubsuit on the instrument panel lights up1) if the driver has not fastened his/her seat belt, and an audible warning is heard if the vehicle is driven at more than 30 km/h (19 mph).

-The warning lamp\ 🛦 is switched off if the driver seat belt is fastened while the ignition is switched on.
+The warning lamp \clubsuit is switched off if the driver seat belt is fastened while the ignition is switched on.